-Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations Services are designed to promote, restore or maintain social/ emotional functioning and are focused and time limited with services discontinued when client's functioning improves.
-Outpatient services are office-based and include evaluation and assessment, individual and family therapy, group therapy, and medication management.
-Examples include: • Mild depression or anxiety that cannot be addressed only by primary care intervention. • Client who is precontemplative regarding engagement in a higher LOC.
+Mental Health Outpatient: Level A Adult Service description Initial clinical considerations Concurrent clinical considerations Transition/discharge considerations Services are designed to promote, restore or maintain social/ emotional functioning and are focused and time limited with services discontinued when client's functioning improves.
+Outpatient services are office-based and can include evaluation and assessment, individual and family therapy, group therapy, group therapy, medication management and telehealth services.
+Examples include: • Mild depression or anxiety that cannot be addressed only by primary care intervention. • Individual who is pre-contemplative regarding engagement in a higher LOC.
 Both of the following: Covered diagnosis on the Prioritized List, Episodic depression, anxiety or other mental health conditions with no recent hospitalizations and limited crisis episodes within the past year.
-AND at least one of the following: Mild functional impairment, A presentation that is elevated from baselin Continues to meet admission criteria AND at least one of the following: • Capable of additional symptom or functional improvement at this LOC, • Significant cultural and language barriers impacting ability to fully integrate symptom management skills and there is no more clinically appropriate service.
+AND at least one of the following: Mild functional impairment, A presentation that is elevated from baseline Continues to meet admission criteria AND at least one of the following: • Capable of additional symptom or functional improvement at this LOC, • Significant cultural and language barriers impacting ability to fully integrate symptom management skills and there is no more clinically appropriate service.
 At least ONE of the following must be met: Documented treatment goals and objectives have been substantially met, Continuing stabilization can occur with discharge from treatment with medication management by PCP and/or appropriate community supports, Individual has achieved symptom or functional improvement in resolving issues resulting in admission to this LOC, Meets criteria for a different LOC due to change in symptoms or function at this LOC.